 Ireland has a long and significant tradition of salmon fishing.
-Salmon is an iconic species on the Island and it has both cultural and economic significance.
+Salmon is an iconic species on the Island and it has both cultural and economic significant.
 Regulatory measures for the management of salmon in Ireland have been in existence since the middle ages.
 More recently on foot of significant declines in the salmon stock additional conservation and regulatory measures, as well as changes in the scientific and management regimes have been implemented.
 This culminated in the cessation of indiscriminate mixed stock fisheries in 2007.
 Ireland exploits no salmon stocks which are below their conservations limits.
 Irish authorities are coming under increasing pressure from coastal communities who perceive that they are suffering continued hardship to reverse these measures.
-These communities are aware that there is still significant exploitation of mixed-stock fisheries below their conservation limits by a number of contracting Parties to NASCO.
+These communities are aware that there is still significant exploitation of mixed stock fisheries below their conservation limits by a number of contracting parties to NASCO.

-Canada's management measures for wild Atlantic salmon stocks
+Canada's Management Measures for Wild Atlantic Salmon stocks